stackleader/stackleader.github.io/_posts/2016-05-20-dependency-injection-and-osgi.markdown

 java -jar bin/felix.jar
 {% endhighlight %}

-This should launch the gogo shell.
+This will launch the gogo shell.
 Also, you should see the logging output from the SCR container initalizing and activating our component.

 Exmaple Output:
 {% highlight text %}